 Methodology and Source for the Income Adjusted by Workforce Calculator

 Miriam King, Steven Ruggles, J. Trent Alexander, Sarah Flood, Katie Genadek, Matthew B. Schroeder, Brandon Trampe, and Rebecca Vick.
 Integrated Public Use Microdata Series, Current Population Survey: Version 3.0.
 [Machine-readable database].
 Minneapolis: University of Minnesota, 2010.

-There are no tricks here, only a single adjustment: when a year doesn’t have an age in the survey (for example, if a year’s survey data doesn’t have any 88 year olds), we take the weight of 88 year olds in the original data and divide it equally for every other age.
+There are no tricks here, only a single adjustment: when a year doesn’t have an age in the survey (for example, if a year doesn’t have 88 year olds), we take the weight of 88 year olds in the original data and divide it equally for every other age.

 Here are some brief Q&As:

-If you have a way to adjust demographic sizes for medians, please let us know.
-As it is now, there isn’t a reversible way to add/subtract data points to get median numbers – but in a sufficient sample it’s safer to assume average stays about the same.
+There isn’t a reversible way to add/subtract data points to get median numbers.
+In a sufficiently sized sample it’s safer to assume average stays similar.

 Does this Adjust for Male and Female Proportions in the Workforce?

 No, this data is only adjusting for age.
 Age is a good proxy for experience, so it goes a long way to sanitizing this data.